jendave/roll-table-importer/README.md

 The roll table importer tool comes with a text box where you can copy/paste tables.
 The first line will be used as the `table name`.
 The `description` field must be marked with `###` at the beginning of the line.
 Newlines must be marked with `\n` as shown in the examples.

+Die-type (such as d6 or d100) and ranges can be specified.
 If the ranges are not stated, the importer will determine the table ranges based on the number of items in the table.
-A die-type (such as d6 or d100) and ranges can also be specified.

 The [Behind the Tables subreddit](https://www.reddit.com/r/BehindTheTables) is a good source for random tables.